urban-wombat/gotables/README.md

 [![Build Status](https://travis-ci.org/urban-wombat/gotables.svg?branch=master)](https://travis-ci.org/urban-wombat/gotables)

-# gotables
+# FlatBuffers

 The focus of recent work is on support for Google `FlatBuffers`.
 If you don't want to get into the weeds of the FlatBuffers API, `gotables` will save you a lot of time.
-But a warning up front: this implementation doesn't support Monsters.
+But a warning up front: this implementation doesn't support complex data structures such as Monsters.
 Only rectangular tables.

 To distinguish the `gotables` FlatBuffers support from something that would support Monsters, I have called it `FlatTables`.

 * See [FlatBuffers Monster](https://google.github.io/flatbuffers/flatbuffers_guide_tutorial.html) for FlatBuffers Monster documentation to see what you may be missing out on.
+It's suitable for gaming.

 * See [The `gotables.FlatTables` implementation of Google FlatBuffers](https://github.com/urban-wombat/flattables).
 It contains all the installation instructions and how to get started generating FlatBuffers code, and reading and writing FlatTables data.

-In a nutshell, `gotables.FlatTables` achieves the following:
+In a nutshell, `gotables.FlatTables` does the following:
 * Makes it very easy to create a FlatBuffers schema and associated table-type-specific Go code to access FlatBuffers data.
 * Makes it a piece of cake (rectangular cake) to populate a set of one or more FlatBuffers tables as a []byte array.
 * Gives you easy methods (generated specifically for your table data types) to read from a FlatBuffers []byte array.